 Sources: NCES, US news.

-College Enrollment In The United States
+College Enrollment In The United States – Admission Statistics

-The college enrollment statistics gives an insight into the number of students enrolled in different universities.
+The college enrollment statistics give an insight into the number of students enrolled in different universities.
 In the following section, we have listed student enrollment statistics according to the institution type and gender of the students.

 - 14.77 million have enrolled in public universities, while 5.26 million students have enrolled in private universities in the year 2022.